 5. Spritz each crystal.

 6. Let dry and polish with a microfiber cloth.

-These days, bulbs have long lives thanks to new LED and CFL technology.
+These days, bulbs have long lives thanks to LED technology.
 They’re bound to get dirty and should be cleaned.

-Mary Beth Gotti, manager of the GE Lighting Institute, says a thorough wipe with a dry cloth is the best way to get rid of dust and dirt.
+Mary Beth Gotti, a lighting consultant in Cleveland, says a thorough wipe with a dry cloth is the best way to get rid of dust and dirt.

 “If you use a damp cloth, you can get water into crevices in the lamp that can damage electronics,” Gotti says.
 Also, don’t spray cleaning solutions directly onto the light bulb, which could damage the bulb.

 Most important: Turn off the electricity to the fixture before messing with the bulbs.
 To be extra cautious, turn off the circuit breaker, or put a piece of tape over the switch so no one else turns it on while you're working.

 Ceiling fixtures can be a dusty, grimy, buggy mess.
 Carefully take down the fixture cover and slide it into a sink full of soapy water.
 Dry and shine with a microfiber cloth.

 Avoid the temptation to put glass fixtures into the dishwasher.
 The glass can shatter, ruining your fixture and your dishwasher.